webpack-contrib/sass-loader/README.md

 > ℹ️ Options such as `file` and `outFile` are unavailable.

-> ℹ We recommend don't use `sourceMapContents`, `sourceMapEmbed`, `sourceMapRoot` options because loader automatically setup this options.
+> ℹ We recommend not to use the `sourceMapContents`, `sourceMapEmbed`, `sourceMapRoot` options because `sass-loader` automatically sets these options.

 There is a slight difference between the `node-sass` and `sass` (`Dart Sass`) options.
-We recommend look documentation before used them:
+Please consult documentation before using them:

-- [the Node Sass documentation](https://github.com/sass/node-sass/#options) for all available `node-sass` options.
+- [Node Sass documentation](https://github.com/sass/node-sass/#options) for all available `node-sass` options.
-- [the Dart Sass documentation](https://github.com/sass/dart-sass#javascript-api) for all available `sass` options.
+- [Dart Sass documentation](https://github.com/sass/dart-sass#javascript-api) for all available `sass` options.

 #### `Object`

-Setups option as object for sass implementation.
+Use and object for the Sass implementation setup.

 **webpack.config.js**